Meet Our Organizers

 CJI has since evolved into the Caribbean Music Institute, launched in 2020 by United Jazz Foundation, which continues Parson’s mission to elevate and promote the musical heritage of the Caribbean worldwide.
 In 2021, the Institute plans to unveil the Caribbean Music Institute Orchestra, a large ensemble featuring faculty and alumni from Parson’s numerous educational and community outreach endeavors over the past decade.

-Unsurprisingly, for the International Jazz Day, 10th Anniversary Celebration in 2021, Parson plans to showcase top talent from the USVI in a unique performance program produced in collaboration with the USVI Department of Tourism.
-The performance will appear on YouTube, Facebook, and jazzday.com.
-Follow and subscribe to International Jazz Day to receive the latest updates from partners like Parson and the United Jazz Foundation.
+For the International Jazz Day 10th Anniversary Celebration in 2021, Parson showcased top talent from the USVI in a unique performance program produced in collaboration with the USVI Department of Tourism.
+The performance appeared on YouTube, Facebook, and jazzday.com.
+Watch the full-length virtual program below.